Golden Wings Flying Museum

 The Golden Wings Flying Museum was an aviation museum located in Blaine, Minnesota.

 History

 The museum was founded in 1996 by Greg Herrick in a former University of Minnesota hangar.

-In 1997, Greg Herrick began a campaign to force the Federal Aviation Administration to make the blueprints of historic aircraft available to the public.
+In 1997, Herrick began a campaign to force the Federal Aviation Administration to make the blueprints of historic aircraft available to the public.
 This led to a lawsuit in 1999 that eventually resulted in the "Herrick Amendment" being passed as part of the FAA Air Transportation Modernization and Safety Improvement Act in 2012.

+Herrick organized a re-creation of the National Air Tour in 2003.
+Five of his aircraft took part.

 The collection was put up for sale in 2015.